NinerXrayBravoTwoTwo/FactbookIntelligence/README.md

 Boyd and OODA
 -
 Formal science is old and dusty.
-The "Scientific Metond (SM)" is essential however we have no time for formal review, publishing, pier review, that may take a lifetime.
+The "Scientific Method (SM)" is essential however we have no time for formal review, publishing, pier review, that may take a lifetime.
 Instead we MUST use a different method that looks very similar to the SM; Boyde's OODA loop.

 In summary; (O) Take raw data -> (O) ohhh crud -> (O orient) Huh? what is this -> (D decide) Create Testable hypothesis -> (A) Act/Test -> push feedback into start.
 (AAR, after action review)